-Declare Section (IN/OUT/-) SQLCODE SQLSTA SQLCA , Behavior OUT SQLCOD is declared and is presumed to be a status variable.
-OUT OUT SQLCA is declared as a status variable, and SQLCOD is declared but is not recognized as a status variable.
-OUT IN This status variable configuration is not supported.
-OUT OUT SQLCOD is declared and is presumed to be a status variable, and SQLSTA is declared but is not recognized as a status variable.
-OUT OUT OUT SQLCA is declared as a status variable, and SQLCOD and SQLSTA are declared but are not recognized as status variables.
-OUT OUT IN This status variable configuration is not supported.
-OUT IN SQLSTA is declared as a status variable, and SQLCOD is declared but is not recognized as a status variable.
-OUT IN OUT SQLSTA and SQLCA are declared as status variables, and SQLCOD is declared but is not recognized as a status variable.
-OUT IN IN This status variable configuration is not supported.
-IN SQLCOD is declared as a status variable.
-IN OUT SQLCOD and SQLCA are declared as a status variables.
-IN IN This status variable configuration is not supported.
-IN OUT SQLCOD is declared as a status variable, and SQLSTA is declared but is not reconized as a status variable.
+(IN/OUT/) SQLCODE S SQLCA QLSTA Behavior IN OUT SQLCOD is declared as a status variable, and SQLSTA is declared but is not recognized as a status variable.
 IN OUT OUT SQLCOD and SQLCA are declared as a status variables, and SQLSTA is declared but is not recognized as a status variable.
 IN OUT IN This status variable configuration is not supported.
 IN IN SQLCOD and SQLSTA are declared as a status variables.
 IN IN OUT SQLCOD, SQLSTA, and SQLCA are declared as a status variables.
 IN IN IN This status variable configuration is not supported.
 This status variable configuration is not supported.
 OUT SQLCA is declared as a status variable.
 IN This status variable configuration is not supported.
 OUT This status variable configuration is not supported.
 OUT OUT SQLCA is declared as a status variable, and SQLSTA is declared but is not recognized as a status variable.
 OUT IN This status variable configuration is not supported.
 IN SQLSTA is declared as a status variable.
 IN OUT SQLSTA and SQLCA are declared as status variables.

-IN IN This status variable configuration is not supported.
+Declare Section (IN/OUT/) SQLCODE SQLS SQLCA ΓΑ Behavior IN IN This status variable configuration is not supported.